Fireman9/SKteam_KLfilter/SDD.md

 - **Input:** Battery parameters, current values, measurement noise.
 - **Output:** Estimated state of charge, battery voltage, current, and plots of the results.

-## Software Performance

-### Stand description

-- The software runs experiments by simulating battery charge and discharge cycles.
-- The EKF algorithm processes measurements and provides SoC estimates in real-time.

 ### Charts

 - SoC over Time